Work begins to breathe life into dying Ichamati

 The long-awaited project to rejuvenate the Ichamati river began in early June under the supervision of Bangladesh Army, bringing joy to the people of Pabna.

-The Water Development Board (WDB) initiated the "Rejuvenating River Ichamati" project with a budget of Tk 1554.90 crore.
+Earlier, the Water Development Board (WDB) initiated the "Rejuvenating River Ichamati" project with a budget of Tk 1,554.90 crore.
+The project was later handed over to the Army Engineering Division.

-"We have started dredging operations in the Madhpur-Jagannathpur area of Santhia upazila, Pabna, under the supervision of the Bangladesh Army Engineering Division," said Shudhangshu Kumar Sarkar, project director of the Ichamati project.
+"We have started dredging operations in the Madhpur-Jagannathpur area of Santhia upazila, Pabna, under the supervision of the Bangladesh Army Engineering Division," said Shudhangshu Kumar Sarkar, project director.

-Sarkar, who is also the superintendent engineer of WDB Pabna, added, "Dredging of the main river will be conducted first, and then other works will begin."
+Sarkar, who is also the superintendent engineer of WDB Pabna, said, "Dredging of the main river will be conducted first, and then other works will begin."

-In addition to dredging, the project includes constructing a 10-km retaining wall, 10 km of drainage, 23 new bridges, 56 ghats for boat parking, and a 10-km walkway.
-The project also plans to plant 42,310 trees along the riverbanks for beautification.
+In addition to dredging, the project includes constructing a 10km retaining wall, 10km of drainage, 23 new bridges, 56 ghats for boats, and a 10km walkway.
+The project also plans to plant 42,310 trees along the riverbanks.

 A visit to the Madhpur-Jagannathpur area a few days ago revealed rapid progress in the dredging work.

-The 82-kilometer-long Ichamati River, which originates from the Padma River and reaches Hurasagar in Bera upazila, flows through the district headquarters of Pabna.
-However, it has been severely affected by rampant encroachment and pollution over the decades.
+The 82-kilometre-long Ichamati River, which originates from the Padma and reaches Hurasagar in Bera upazila, flows through the district headquarters of Pabna.
+However, it has been severely affected by encroachment and pollution over the decades.

-"We want proper dredging of the Ichamati according to the CS map for rejuvenating the river," he added.

-After the project was approved in the ECNEC meeting last October, the work was handed over to the Army Engineering Division, according to WDB.
+After the project was approved by the Ecnec last October, the work was handed over to the Army Engineering Division, according to WDB.

 Comments